arimotearipo/learn-rag/README.md

 bun run embed-documents.ts
 ```

 This script will read all files in `sample_documents`, generate embeddings using OpenAI, and store them in your Supabase Postgres database.
+It will also ensure your database is set up correctly.

 ## Building and Running
 1. Install dependencies: